 Anyone who is the victim or witness to any crime is encouraged to promptly report the incident to the Department of Public Safety.
 Reports made to the Department of Public Safety or other local law enforcement agencies are open records under state law, and therefore, cannot be held in confidence.
-Victims of sexual assault may choose to confidentially report crimes to the Department of Public Safety, the Title IX Coordinator or the Deputy Title IX Coordinator.
-All reports involving sexual violence of any kind --regardless of how or to whom they were initially reported -- will be disclosed to the Title IX Coordinator or Deputy Title IX Coordinator, and included in the annual crime statistics, with victims' name withheld as confidential.
-When appropriate to do so, violations of the law will be referred to the Title IX Coordinator (or her deputy) and the Department of Public Safety for review.
+Victims of sexual assault may choose to confidentially report crimes to the Department of Public Safety or the Title IX Coordinator.
+All reports involving sexual violence of any kind -- regardless of how or to whom they were initially reported -- will be disclosed to the Title IX Coordinator, and included in the annual crime statistics, with victims' name withheld as confidential.
+When appropriate to do so, violations of the law will be referred to the Title IX Coordinator (or his/her designee) and the Department of Public Safety for review.
 When a potentially dangerous threat to the MSM community arises, campus security alerts will be issued to notify individuals of the threat in a timely manner.
-These alerts will also inform the community of any recommended action to be taken.
+These alerts will also inform the community of any recommended action to betaken.